Medical Ethics and the Medico-Legal Certificate

 Last updated:

-Medical ethics and medico-legal practice exist in an uncomfortable relationship.
+Medical ethics and medico-legal practice exist in direct tension.
 Clinical ethics is built on the premise that the physician's primary duty runs to the patient: do no harm, respect autonomy, preserve confidentiality, and act in the patient's best interest.
 Medico-legal practice regularly places the physician in a position where those duties conflict with each other or with an obligation to the court, the state, or a third party.
-The physician examining a sexual-assault complainant owes that person care and confidentiality; the physician is also an agent of evidence collection whose report may convict or acquit another human being.
-The forensic pathologist owes nothing to the dead person's family in the direct therapeutic sense, but is still bound by professional ethics, by rules about accuracy and objectivity, and by the consequences their findings will have for the living.
+The physician examining a sexual-assault complainant owes that person care and confidentiality, while simultaneously acting as an agent of evidence collection whose report may convict or acquit another person.
+The forensic pathologist has no therapeutic duty to the deceased's family, but remains bound by professional ethics, rules of accuracy and objectivity, and the consequences their findings carry for the living.

 The medico-legal certificate (MLC), the formal document through which a physician's clinical findings enter the criminal-justice system, is the practical crystallisation of these ethical obligations.
 How it is prepared, what it must contain, what it must not say, and how it moves from the examining room to the court are procedural questions with significant ethical dimensions.